propertyhive/WP-Property-Hive/README.txt

 * Corrected issue with applicant not showing on sales list

 = 1.5.21 - 2021-09-29 =
 * Broader support for London postcodes.
-Searching for WC2 for example will include properties in WC2E, whilst still excluding proeprties in WC22
+Searching for WC2 for example will include properties in WC2E, whilst still excluding properties in WC22
 * Added filter to enable Elementor Portfolio widget to work when images are stored as URLs
 * Changed how dimensions appear in output full descriptions with removal of brackets and bold formatting.
 A lot of the time we saw it where dimensions had the imperial/metric equivalent in brackets which resulted in double brackets
 * Added new action 'propertyhive_exchange_rates_updated' when currency exchanges rates are updated